snipe/snipe-it/README.md

 ### 3) Setup Database

-Now that you have the Starter Kit cloned and all the dependencies installed, you need to create a database and update the file `app/config/database.php`.
+Create a database and update the file `app/config/database.php` with your database name and credentials.

 -----